Featured Pages Tilly Shilling, Engineer She Made the Merlins Sing

 Having once been interested in Triumph with unsuccessful results, this large engineering firm took over CCM in 1980.

 1982 A 347cc version was added in the same format and the off-road CCM models became badged as ArmstrongCCM.
-By the middle of the year, Rotax engines were being used.
+By the middle of the year, Rotax engines were employed.

 1983 Machines were being supplied to Can-Am for the American market, with badges to suit.